Some intellectual property (IP) rights arise automatically under certain circumstances while others require affirmative action.

 The sort of evidence retained should also show proper usage of the mark.
 Proper use is discussed above.
 It may be unhelpful to retain evidence that shows improper usage in a generic or merely descriptive sense rather than to identify the source of goods or services.

 Also, evidence of use should be maintained for each jurisdiction where rights in a mark are claimed.
 Evidence of use in one country is usually insufficient to show use in a different country, for instance.
-If you wish to maintain rights to an international portfolio of marks, be sure to retain suitable evidence in each jurisdiction of use.
+If you wish to maintain rights to an international portfolio of marks, be sure to retain suitableevidence of use of each mark in each jurisdiction of use.

 Lastly, if a registration was initially filed based on a claim of an intent to use the mark (including based on foreign priority without actual use in the USA), then evidence of that intent at the time of filing should be retained too.
 This sort of evidence can include written business plans or the like.